githubtraining/reviewing-a-pull-request/responses/02_review-101.md

 As a collaborator on a repository, you will get and give pull request reviews before merging code.
 This is important!
 It ensures quality code and maintains momentum of changes to your project.

 As you can see, I've opened this pull request and requested you as a reviewer.
-Issues are where project contributors _discuss_ a bug or new feature.
 Pull requests are places to _share_ the changes made to the repository.

 When an approval or request for changes is not yet needed, consider using **comments**.
 Comments enable you to inquire about the proposed change early in the review process.
 You don't need to wait until something is complete to make suggestions.